You Were Told to Be Careful. You Stopped Lifting, Stopped Jumping, Stopped Trusting Your Own Body. That Ends Here.

 -

-Revive PT & Pilates is a private-pay clinic, which means we do not bill insurance directly and have no relationship with Medicare or Medicaid.
+Revive PT & Pilates is a private-pay practice, which means we don't bill insurance directly.

-We are considered out-of-network for PPO plans on our physical therapy services.
-However, we are happy to provide a superbill — a coded receipt with instructions — that you can submit to your PPO insurance for possible reimbursement.
+We're considered out-of-network for PPO plans on our physical therapy services.
+However, we're happy to provide a superbill — a coded receipt with instructions — that you can submit to your PPO insurance for possible reimbursement.
+Many of our clients receive partial reimbursement this way.

 Our cash-pay model is what allows us to provide longer, more personalized one-on-one sessions without the restrictions that come with insurance-based care.
 Every decision we make is based on what your body needs — not what an insurance company will approve.